 - 5 tips to reduce your MTTR when breakdowns do happen.

 There are plenty of choices when it comes to maintenance strategies.
 The solution might be considering the pros and cons of each and select the ones that are most suitable for your company.
 One of our most valuable advice is that reactive maintenance is always used as something strategic, rather than catastrophic.
 This is the best way to define the proper work plan and allocations.

 The main problems associated with reactive maintenance only become relevant in the event that they are not partnered with measures of preventive maintenance.
 Our experience, based largely on feedback from our clients, shows that the best results are achieved when both methods are employed together.

 Did you know?

-A Computerised Maintenance Management System (CMMS) can help you create, manage and evaluate your maintenance strategy.
-The Infraspeak CMMS provides you with a multitude of features, including failure reporting, asset, work order management, cost management and more.
+An Intelligent Maintenance Management Platform (IMMP) can help you create, manage and evaluate your maintenance strategy.
+Infraspeak provides you with a multitude of features, including failure reporting, asset, work order management, cost management and more.